 PET imaging of the spleen

 The spleen in humans is an oval-shaped organ with size of about 12-15 × 4-8 × 3-4 cm, weighting usually 100-200 grams (ex vivo; in vivo weight is probably higher).
 Size of the spleen is very variable between individuals, and accessory spleens are very common.
+The size of spleen varies according to blood flow.
 Spleen is soft, and pushed against diaphragm by the stomach, left kidney, tail of pancreas, and left flexure of colon.
-Spleen is surrounded by a capsule of dense connective tissue, with fibroblasts and collagen covered (reticular fiber) trabeculae extending inwards, dividing the cortex of the spleen into lymphatic nodules (follicles).
+Spleen is surrounded by a capsule of dense connective tissue, with fibroblasts and collagen covered (reticular fibre) trabeculae extending inwards, dividing the cortex of the spleen into lymphatic nodules (follicles).
 In lymphatic nodules the branches of the splenic artery are surrounded by white pulp (about 5-20% of spleen volume), lymphatic tissue composed of T- and B-lymphocytes and macrophages.
 Venous sinuses contain large volumes of blood, and are surrounded by splenic cords, together called red pulp.
 Splenic cords are composed of reticular fibres and erythrocytes, macrophages, lymphocytes, plasma cells, and granulocytes.
 The size of spleen, mainly red pulp, decreases with ageing.

 Blood flow through the spleen is very high, about 5-10% of the cardiac output and 150 mL/min (ranging from 100 to 1200 mL/min) in the resting state.
 Part of the blood that enters the spleen flows intra-vascularly into the venous sinuses, while another part flows slowly through the lymphatic tissue and extracellular matrix of the red pulp before reaching the venous sinuses.
 Sinusoids (about 1/3 of the volume of the red pulp) form maze-like structures.
 Rats and humans have sinusoidal circulation, while mice do not.
 Endothelium consists of longitudinally arranged cells with adjustable slits, enabling cells to squeeze through into the venous sinuses.
 Erythrocytes that have lost their deformation capacity cannot pass through the slits and are destroyed by sinusoidal phagocytes.
 Blood flow through the red pulp is variable, which may lead to apparent heterogeneity in the early phases (<1 min) of imaging.
 Blood from the splenic vein is drained into the portal vein and into the liver.
 The spleen does not have afferent lymphatic vessels that lymph nodes have, therefore it collects the white blood cells only from the blood.
 Lymphatic capillaries and efferent vessels lead to lymph nodes outside of the spleen.